Nhahan/openssl-aes256/README.md

 # OpenSSL-HA

-OpenSSL-HA utilizes the native OpenSSL library to provide the functionality of the widely adopted AES-256 and HS-256 algorithms.
+OpenSSL-HA is based off of the native OpenSSL library and will provide functionality of the widely adopted AES-256 and HS-256 algorithms.

 ## Features